All Episodes

 No.

-So, we're going to have to expand our whole way of knowing what in philosophy, metaphysics as you call it, is called epistemology.
+So we're going to have to expand our whole way of knowing what in philosophy, metaphysics, as you called it, is called epistemology, you know, how we know things.

 We need to find a way of knowing in these interdimensional studies which are as reliable as the methods of knowing in the empirical science field.

-In such a trial, if you were asked what other Uh, professional witnesses other than yourself, would you think it would be valuable to call?
+In such a trial, if you were asked what other professional witnesses other than yourself would you think it would be valuable to call, what kind of names would you bring forward?

-You'd want people, of course, in the UFO field that have seen the UFOs and have the photographs and have done the careful fieldwork about people who have seen the UFOs, people who have worked with people who have had the encounter experiences, as well as the so-called abductees themselves.
+But I can tell you the type of people, you'd want an astrophysicist, you'd want people, of course, in the UFO field that have seen the UFOs and have the photographs and have done the careful field work about people who've seen the UFOs.

 I would want to have philosophers on there that can help us think about knowing in a more expanded, intelligent way.

-Historians of science can look at what happens when a whole new phenomenon has confronted the human species in the past.
+Historians of science that can look at what happens when a whole new phenomenon has confronted the human species in the past.

-It wasn't until the 18th century that it was officially considered possible that meteorites could fall from the sky.
+Like, you know, it wasn't until the 18th century that it was officially considered possible that meteorites could fall from the sky.

-Going back to what you said about the Earth being in trouble, I couldn't agree more, but our economy and the third world nations that are following in our footsteps, well, doctor, they all want what we have.
+But our economy and the third world nations that are following in our footsteps, well, Doctor, they all want what we have.

-Well, the whole question of standards of living, does it depend on fuel consumption and SUVs that get 12 miles to the gallon?
+Well, the whole question of standards of living, does it depend on fuel consumption and SUVs that get 12 miles to the gallon.

-My little Honda can get 30 miles to the gallon, which is a third of that.
+I mean, my little Honda can get 30 miles to the gallon, which is a third of that.

-Methods of transportation and heating our houses that don't destroy the environment at the rate that we're doing.
+Is it possible to develop fuel economies or methods of transportation and heating our houses that don't destroy the environment at the rate that we're doing?

 That's about right.

-We're not leading, though, are we?
+But we're not leading, though, are we?

-No, we're not, but it starts at home.
+But I think it starts at home.

 I mean, I don't hear conservation as a big part of the environmental program of this country right now.